Lead Support Worker

 When you join, you’ll need to have a valid Enhanced Check under the Disclosure and Barring Service.
 The great news is that we will pay for that to be done if you don’t have a transferrable one.

 How we’ll support you

 Don’t worry, we won’t drop you in the deep end, we’ll nurture your talent, help you understand how things work here and you’ll have a fantastic induction with ongoing learning and support!
-You’ll be trained to support our customer’s mental and physical wellbeing and to take positive risks to enable their successful journey to having their own home and being part of the community.
-If required (and only as a last resort), if you need to use physical intervention, we will provide you with training and support to do this safely.
+You’ll be trained to support our customer’s mental and physical wellbeing and to take positive risks to enable his successful journey to have his own home and being part of his community.

 We want you to get the right balance and to be and feel always at your best to continue to deliver brilliant outcomes for our customer.
-Your wellbeing and taking time back when you need it too is our top priority!
+So your wellbeing and taking time back when you need it too is our top priority!

 Want to know more?

-If you’re not reading this advert on our careers pages, press the APPLY NOW button to access lots of useful stuff!
-You can download the PBS Team Leader Job Description, and find out more about us in our Nicholas House information pack.
-We’ve also got some short films that show you what it’s like to work here, and we know you’ll want to find out more about our award winning benefits and rewards package!
+If you’re not reading this advert on our careers’ pages, press the APPLY NOW button to access lots of useful stuff!
+You can download the PBS Team Leader Job Description, and find out more about Home Group.
+We’ve also got some short films that show you what it’s like to work here and how we have supported colleagues during Covid.
+We know you’ll want to find out more about our award winning benefits and rewards package!

 Don’t delay applying for this brilliant job, as we may close it early if we get lots of applications!
 Just upload your CV and if you have one, your covering letter (this will help us learn more about you!).
 If you need them, we’ve also got some great templates to help you.